 Choose an Outpatient Rehab Center for Heroin and Opioid Addiction

 Not everyone with a substance use disorder refuses to get help, but the nature of addiction does make it difficult to accept help when it is offered.
 One reason people are hesitant to enter treatment is that they fear opioid and heroin withdrawal symptoms.
-Detoxing from opiates can be physically and emotionally painful.
+Detoxing from heroin can be physically and emotionally painful.
 Severe symptoms like seizure, stroke, and coma are rare but possible.

 Outpatient rehab centers for heroin and opioid addiction offer medication-assisted programs proven to ease withdrawal symptoms.
 If you’re struggling with opioid addiction, contact a rehab center near you and learn how to break the cycle of addiction for good.